websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/deploying-changes-via-the-dxp-cloud-console.md

 Once your build has successfully deployed and your `dev` environment's Liferay service is *Ready*, follow these steps to verify your changes:

-1. Navigate to your Project's `dev` environment.
+1. Navigate to your project's `dev` environment.

 1. Go to the *Web Server* service's page, and click on its URL to access the `dev` environment's DXP instance: `https://webserver-<project-name>-dev.lfr.cloud/`.